-This information is provided for the benefit of individuals or groups proposing to conduct research projects that will or may involve National Screening Unit (NSU) screening programmes or pathways in New Zealand, in order to clarify the requirements of the NSU in relation to research.
+This information is provided for the benefit of individuals or groups proposing to conduct research projects that will or may involve Health NZ NPHS Prevention Directorate screening programmes or pathways in New Zealand, in order to clarify the requirements in relation to research.

-The Ministry of Health identifies the following requirements for the attention of researchers:
+Health NZ identifies the following requirements for the attention of researchers:

-2. Researchers must declare to the NSU prior to the commencement of the study/trial, any proposal to perform additional screening or diagnostic tests under the research protocol which would not otherwise have been performed.
-There are legislative requirements under some screening programmes for specific tests to be recorded on NSU Registers.
-For example, the NCSP is governed by Part 4A of the Heath Act 1956 under which the programme and researchers have defined obligations.
+2. Researchers must declare to the NPHS prior to the commencement of the study/trial, any proposal to perform additional screening or diagnostic tests under the research protocol which would not otherwise have been performed.
+There are legislative requirements under some screening programmes for specific tests to be recorded on screening registers.
+For example, the National Cervical Screening Programme is governed by Part 4A of the Heath Act 1956 under which the programme and researchers have defined obligations.

-When communicating with the NSU regarding a new research project, it would be helpful if researchers could identify if the communication is to:
+When communicating with the NPHS regarding a new research project, it would be helpful if researchers could identify if the communication is to:

-2. ask the NSU for an appraisal of the research protocol or a specific aspect of a study from a screening programme perspective
+2. ask the NPHS for an appraisal of the research protocol or a specific aspect of a study from a screening programme perspective

 3. ask about managing the interaction with an established screening programme for individuals who will be screened/treated differently because of participation in a trial.